LET US GUESS WHAT

 Well, kind of.
 We’re building an experience that does use an LMS backend to give the structure and analytics needed to show learner progress, knowledge acquisition and as a platform.
 But the one thing our solution is lacking are those really dull e-learning ‘modules’.
 You know, those narrated slide decks that most users do not like very much to have to take.
 Sure, they scale and are dead cheap to roll out, but at the end of the day- they aren’t effective in driving awareness or culture, at depth and at scale.
 They certainly aren’t funny.
 We think this part of engagement and L&D is not fit for the times, and so we invested all of our energy into creating content and learning strategies (such as micro content, learner autonomy, video-driven) that are forward looking, not rearview mirror.
 Our security culture building tools, and cultural assessments can help keep the CISO and Infosec staff aware of thier own digital culture.
 At Cybermaniacs, and as agile practitioners and evangelists, we want to help you build a learning organisation, not just throw some slide decks at ya.

 Absolutely.
 Badges, contests, points, all baked in.
 Our gamification goes further than most; badges are nice, but swag and real prizes are better.
 Connect to our storefront and either use our swag or for enterprise clients, insert your own.
 The social aspect of gameification is also on our platform to maximise cultural change.
 Functionality such as leaderboards, knowledge champions, rating and social?
 Just plug in and go.

-Coming Q3 2018!
-We know this is an integral part of the circle of learning, this is in development, beta to launch Q3 2018, will automatically be rolled out to all customers as standard.
+Coming Q3 2019!
+We know this is an integral part of the circle of learning, so we have this is in our prodcut development queue, beta to launch Q2 2019, will automatically be rolled out to all customers as standard.
 No add on fees here.